turbot/terraform-provider-pipes/docs/resources/workspace_datatank.md

 - `created_at` - The ISO 8601 date & time the datatank was created at.
 - `created_by` - The unique identifier of the actor that created this datatank.
 - `datatank_id` - The unique identifier of the datatank.
-- `desired_state` - The desired state of the datatank.
 - `identity_id` - The unique identifier of the identity to which the datatank belongs to.
 - `state` - The current state of the datatank.
 - `state_reason` - The reason for the current state of the datatank.